JUNAID-TARIQ1991/Knowm-Memristor/README.md

 16-pin DIP socket memristor chip.
 The board couples individual memristors in series with a resistor (used as a current meter) via analog switches.
 Individual switch access, via the digital I/O channels, allow for single or parallel coupling of memristor devices.
+# Memristor Discovery Experiments
+ The Memristor Discovery hardware and software works together to run a set of clearly-defined and encapsulated experiments, designed to ease the experience of running basic to intermediate experiments and data collection on memristors for students and hobbyists alike.
+The experiments that come bundled with the software include:
+1. Hysteresis
+2. DC
+3. Pulse
+Each different experiment comes with a help page, which explains the basics of the experimental controls and the gist of the demonstration including a circuit diagram.
+In addition, all experiments come with a preferences panel allowing the student to save any of the experimental controls so that these values don’t need to be manually adjusted every time the software is restarted.
+All experiments allow for the export of the data shown in the plot as a bitmap chart or as a CSV file.